Fast winning strategies in a generalized van der Waerden game: Winning Strategies from Trees

-We say that Maker has an \textit{$N$-move strategy} if there exists a strategy such that Maker always wins with $N$ selections or less.
-Although we always assume that $S\subset \mathbb{N}$, it will be convenient to talk about subsets of $\mathbb{Q}$.
-Given $R,R'\subset\mathbb{Q}$, we say that $R'$ is a \textit{copy} of $R$ if there exists $a\in\mathbb{Q}^+$ and $b\in\mathbb{Q}$ such that $R'=aR+b$.
-In other words, there exists an increasing affine function $f:\mathbb{Q}\to\mathbb{Q}$ such that $R'=f(R)$. \begin{proposition} Suppose that there exists a directed tree $T=(V,E)$ in which each leaf is at most $N-1$ edges from the root with the following properties: \begin{enumerate} \item The vertices are distinct rational numbers. \item The set of rationals along any branch contains a copy of $S$. \item Every vertex which is not a leaf nor the root has out-degree at least 2. \end{enumerate} Then Maker has an $N$-move strategy. \end{proposition} \begin{proof} Suppose such a tree exists, and choose one so that the root is $0$.
-There exists some constant $c>0$ such that $V\subseteq [-c,c]$.
-We can pick $k\in\mathbb{Q}$ large enough so that $k(V\setminus\{0\})\cap[-c,c]=\emptyset$.
-By appending $k(V\setminus\{0\})$ to $0$, we get a tree satisfying (1) and (2) where the root now has outdegree 2.
-Thus it suffices to prove the case where every non-leaf vertex has outdegree at least 2.
-We can further assume that the vertices are distinct natural numbers, since there exists some increasing affine function $f:\mathbb{Q}\to\mathbb{Q}$ such that $f(V\cup kV)\subset\mathbb{N}$.
-Now Maker can adopt the following strategy.
-Maker's first selection is the root, and each subsequent selection is an outneighbor of the previous one such that Breaker has not selected any vertices on the subtree starting from Maker's selection.
-Since all the vertices are distinct, on each move Breaker can pick an element from at most one subtree starting from an outneighbor of Maker's previous move. \end{proof}
+We say that Maker has an \textit{$p$-move strategy} if there exists a strategy such that Maker always wins with $p$ selections or less.
+Although we initially assumed that $S\subset \mathbb{N}$, it will be convenient to talk about subsets $S\subset\mathbb{Q}$.
+Given $S,S'\subset\mathbb{Q}$, we say that $S'$ is a \textit{copy} of $S$ if there exists $a,b\in\mathbb{Q}$ with $a>0$ such that $S'=aS+b$.
+In other words, there exists an increasing affine function $f:\mathbb{Q}\to\mathbb{Q}$ such that $S'=f(R)$. \begin{proposition} Suppose that there exists a directed tree $T=(V,E)$ of height $p-1$ with the following properties: \begin{enumerate} \item The vertices are distinct rational numbers. \item The set of rationals along any maximal directed path contains a copy of $S$. \item Every vertex which is neither a leaf nor the root has outdegree at least 2. \end{enumerate} Then Maker has an $p$-move strategy. \end{proposition} \begin{proof} Suppose such a tree $T$ exists.
+We may assume that the root of $T$ is $0$ (if not, translate by the appropriate constant).
+Choose $k\in\mathbb{Q}$ large enough so that $ kV\cap V=\{0\}. $ Let $T'$ be the isomorphic tree obtained by replacing the vertex set of $T$ with $kV$.
+We then construct a larger tree $T''$ by taking the union of $T$ and $T'$ then identifying their roots.
+The tree $T''$ still satisfies the three properties listed above, but we also have that the root of $T''$ has outdegree 2.
+The first property is satisfied by choice of $k$.
+The second and third properties are satisfied because they hold for $T$ and $T'$.
+We can further assume that the vertices of $T''$ are distinct naturals, since there exists some increasing affine function $f:\mathbb{Q}\to\mathbb{Q}$ such that $f(V\cup kV)\subset\mathbb{N}$.
+The function $f$ is the composition of two operations: given any finite set of rationals we can multiply by the least common multiple of the denominators to obtain a set of integers, then add a suitable integer to obtain a set of naturals.